maxehmookau/ios-development-for-absolute-beginners/03-starting-objective-c.md

 > Noticed the `*` next to the variable?
 This is called a pointer.
 Don't worry about this yet, just remember the rule that most variables you create will be prefixed with an asterisk.
 You need it when you create a variable, but not when you're using it.
 Study the example carefully, variables and pointers are *really* important.

+## Working with Numbers

+So far we have only worked with `NSString` and they're quite inflexible.
+They just represent words.
+What if we want to perform some mathematical process?
+Adding, subtracting... that sort of thing.

+Try this:

+    NSLog(@"%i", 4 + 100);

+This line adds the numbers `4` and `100` and outputs the result `104`.
+Try it now.

 ### Activities

 1. Try changing the text that is output and running the application again.